-Panel B compares cov-lite loans and issuers to 144a bonds and issuers.
+Panel B compares cov-lite loans and issuers to Rule 144a bonds and issuers.
 The biggest difference between Panel A and Panel B is the size of the issue.
-The average and median sizes for cov-lite loans are much larger than for 144a bonds.
-For average size, the average cov-lite issue is for \$839 million in contrast to the average size of a 144a bond issue of \$484 million.
+The average and median sizes for cov-lite loans are much larger than for Rule 144a bonds.
+For average size, the average cov-lite issue is for \$839 million in contrast to the average size of a Rule 144a bond issue of \$484 million.

-We now turn to a test of two key predictions of the regulatory arbitrage financing hypothesis: 1) covlite loans attract unregistered issuers, and 2) they attract issuers that intend to deregister.
+We now turn to a test of two key predictions of the regulatory legal status hypothesis: 1) cov-lite loans attract unregistered issuers, and 2) they attract issuers that intend to deregister.
 Table 2 suggests that both effects are present.
 In this table, we count issuers as unregistered if they were not previously registered with the SEC.
 An issuer is considered registered with the SEC if we are able to obtain data on total assets for the fiscal year prior to debt issuance.
 Although Compustat tracks substantially all publicly traded firms, the database does not adequately track firms registered with the SEC that do not have publicly listed equity.
 Therefore, we search for additional asset data in Capital IQ, examining the filing source to make sure that the asset data we find comes from an SEC filing.
-We are able to find additional asset data for 820 observations by non-public firms compared to the 1,141 observations that Compustat does track.
-Thus, Compustat tracks only about 58% of SEC registered firms with no public equity.
+We are able to find additional asset data for 668 observations by non-public firms compared to the 1,132 observations that Compustat does track.
+Thus, Compustat tracks only about 63% of SEC registered firms with no public equity.

 One reason a bond issuer might be registered with the SEC is because of the bond issue itself.
-Because the registration statement includes asset data for the previous two years, we would find asset data in Compustat/Capital IQ for an issuer who had not registered with the SEC prior to the bond issue.
+Because the registration statement includes asset data for the previous two years, we would find asset data in Compustat/Capital IQ for an issuer who was not registered with the SEC prior to the bond issue.
 To assess accurately the choices of previously unregistered firms, we treat such privately held first-time bond issuers as unregistered.
 We identify them by checking whether asset data are already available three years prior to bond issuance and making sure that SDC does not report any initial public offering for the firm during those three years.
-About 51% of cov-lite issuers are unregistered, compared to 42% of cov-heavy issuers, 28% of Rule 144a bond issuers and 15% of public bond issuers.
-In addition, among registered firms, cov-lite borrowers are much more likely to deregister within three years after debt issuance than other borrowers.
-About 26% of cov-lite issuers deregister subsequently, compared to 18% of cov-heavy issuers and about 11% of bond issuers.